MicroEJ/docs/Tutorials/How to create a MicroEJ Platform for a custom device.rst

 A MicroEJ Architecture is a software package that includes the MicroEJ Runtime port to a specific target Instruction Set Architecture (ISA) and C compiler.
 It contains a set of libraries, tools and C header files.
 The MicroEJ Architectures are provided by MicroEJ SDK.

-A MicroEJ Platform is a MicroEJ Architecture port for a custom board.
+A MicroEJ Platform is a MicroEJ Architecture port for a custom device.
 It contains the MicroEJ configuration and the BSP (C source files).
 MicroEJ Corp. provides example of MicroEJ Platforms for various evaluation boards on https://repository.microej.com/index.php?resource=JPF.